 Fees are based on undergraduate enrollment as determined by College Navigator.
 Fees are assessed per institution, not per individual

-Applications are currently being accepted for Fall 2023 and Spring 2024 cohorts.
+Applications are currently being accepted for Spring 2024 cohort.
 You can apply at this link.

 Applicants are accepted on a rolling basis; subject to approval.
 Early registration is recommended.
-Applications for the Fall 2023 Cohort should be completed by September 15, 2023.
-Applications are open for the Spring 2024 Cohort starting mid/late March, with actual dates to be confirmed.
+Applications for the Spring 2024 Cohort should be completed by March 4, 2024.

 • Academic Affairs